millerms/RecoveryDharmaBVT/_pages/resources.md

   <h1 style="margin: 0;">RD Resources</h1>
 </div>

 This page is a collection of resources to support your Recovery Dharma practice and meditation journey.
-Here you'll find links to the Recovery Dharma book, guided meditations, and other helpful materials.
+Here you'll find links to the Recovery Dharma book, guided meditations, online resources, and other helpful meditation groups in the area.

 ## RD Meetings
 - **[Recovery Dharma Vermont Meetings](https://recoverydharma.org/meetings/?search=Vermont)**: Find in-person RD meetings across Vermont.